mstcl/hpc_info/README.md

 - `-pin`: attempt to set affinity of threads to cores.
 Keep to "on".
 - `-nb`: if no GPU, set to "cpu".

+### Notes

+- MPI might be more performant than OpenMP due to less memory contension.
+- PME (Particle-mesh Ewald) ranks, when separate, seems to give better performance.

 ## Lustre

 ### Acronyms